Paperwork Reduction Act

 - You won't distribute the results publicly.

-To submit your survey for fast track approval, follow these steps:
+To submit your UX research or survey for fast track approval, follow these steps:

 - Contact the Web Usability Coordinator and ask for the PRA submission form.